Deploy the Firewall Management Center Virtual on KVM

 A window appears displaying the console of the VM.
 You can see that the VM is booting.
 It takes a few minutes for the VM to boot.
 Once the VM stops booting you can issue CLI commands from the console screen.

-Use virt-manager, also known as Virtual Machine Manager, to launch the management center virtual. virt-manager is a graphical tool for creating and managing guest virtual machines.
+Use virt-manager, also known as Virtual Machine Manager, to launch the Firewall Management Center Virtual. virt-manager is a graphical tool for creating and managing guest virtual machines.

 Procedure